Table of Contents

 If you’re infected with TB but don’t have active TB, you can take medicine to prevent the disease from developing.
 This is called preventive therapy.
 If you follow your doctor’s instructions carefully, you won’t develop TB disease.

 What medicines are used to treat tuberculosis?

 Depending on your doctor’s recommendations, you may take 1 or more of these medicines.
-These medicines do not usually cause side effects.
+These medicines don’t usually cause side effects.
 However, TB drugs can damage your liver.
-See the box below for a list of serious side effects.

-Don’t drink alcohol or take acetaminophen (one brand name: Tylenol) while taking TB drugs.
+Don’t drink alcohol or take acetaminophen (one brand name: Tylenol) while taking TB medicines.
 Alcohol and acetaminophen can increase the risk of liver problems.
-Always check with your doctor before you take any other medicine because some drugs interact with TB drugs and can cause side effects.
+Always check with your doctor before you take any other medicine.
+Some medicines interact with TB medicines and can cause side effects.

 While taking these medicines, your doctor may want to monitor you every month.
 For example, you may need to visit your doctor for tests, to get another prescription, and to check for any side effects or problems.